Giovanni Di Lorenzo: Early career with Reggina and loan to Cuneo

 Di Lorenzo began his career with the Reggina youth system in 2009.
 On 29 May 2011, he made his professional debut for the senior side in a Serie B match at Sassuolo.
 He spent the 2012–13 season on loan with Lega Pro Prima Divisione side Cuneo, collecting 27 appearances and drawing attention due to his promising performances.

 Matera and Empoli

-Between 2015 and 2017, Di Lorenzo played for Matera, collectiong 58 appearances and scoring 3 goals.
+Between 2015 and 2017, Di Lorenzo played for Matera, collecting 58 appearances and scoring 3 goals.

 Di Lorenzo was signed by Empoli in August 2017.
 After helping the side achieve promotion to Serie A, he made his debut in the Italian top flight on 19 August 2018 against Cagliari; in the return fixture against the same opponent, he scored his first Serie A goal.

 Napoli

 On 7 June 2019, Di Lorenzo joined Napoli for €8 million.
 During his first year at Napoli, Di Lorenzo became a first team starter, taking them to seventh in the Serie A and helping them secure a win against Juventus in the Coppa Italia Final.
 Napoli also reached the Round of 16, in the Champions League, with Di Lorenzo getting 2 assists and playing every game.
 In his second year at the club, he helped guide the team into the Round of 32, at the Europa League, however, they lost to Granada, 3–2 on aggregate.
 Napoli also finished fifth in the league.
 Di Lorenzo has scored 7 goals for Napoli, in the League and Domestic Cups.

 On 15 July 2020, the right-back was linked to a move with Manchester United, but instead opted to sign a 5 year deal with Napoli, seeing him remain at the club until 2026.

 On 14 July 2022, Di Lorenzo was named the new Napoli club captain following the departures of Lorenzo Insigne and Kalidou Koulibaly.
 On 4 October, he scored his first Champions League goal in a 6–1 away win over Ajax during the 2022–23 season.